kevinyang372/San-Francisco-crime-data-analysis/README.md

 Several models are implemented to achieve that goal.
 Including random decision tree, nonlinear SVC and ARIMA time series prediction.
 Currently, the one with highest test precision and recall is ARIMA model.
 The following is description of files included in the project:

-ARIMA.py: A detailed walk-through of statistic analysis, parameter selection and model training ARIMA_cat.py: Training models based on different types of crime location_based_ARIMA.py: Adding location based features to the model predict.py: Running models train.csv: Database for model training
+ARIMA.py: A detailed walk-through of statistic analysis, parameter selection and model training<br>
+ARIMA_cat.py: Training models based on different types of crime<br>
+location_based_ARIMA.py: Adding location based features to the model<br>
+predict.py: Running models<br>
+train.csv: Database for model training<br>

 The original data source is from Kaggle (https://www.kaggle.com/c/sf-crime/data)